zdravkov/kendo-docs/api/wrappers/jsp/dropDownList.md

 ### dataBound `String`

-Fires when the drop-down list has received data from the data source.
+Fired when the widget is bound to data from its data source.The event handler function context (available via the this keyword) will be set to the widget instance.

 For additional information check the [dataBound](/api/web/dropdownlist#events-dataBound) event documentation.